 We have step-by-step Directions for Make Your Own Yoto Cards here.

 In this post, I want to share some great resources with you for finding content to put on your MYO cards.
-Once you’ve created your Make Your Own cards, check out my post for ideas on labeling your MYO cards, and my post for storing your Yoto cards.
+Once you’ve created your Make Your Own cards, check out this post for ideas on labeling your MYO cards, and this post for storing your Yoto cards.

 MYO Audio Sources for Yoto Content